Vegan Stuffing Pot Pie — A Thanksgiving-Inspired Classic

 • Can I skip the bottom crust?
 Sure, just add the filling and top with the stuffing and bake.

 • What other topping options are there?
 You could use traditional pie crust, a sheet of puff pastry trimmed round or biscuits from a can or homemade as some ideas if you don’t want to use stuffing.
+A layer of mashed potatoes inside or even topping the pie like a shepherds pie would be a great twist on the recipe!

-Vegan Thanksgiving Pot Pie
+Vegan Stuffing Pot Pie — A Thanksgiving-Inspired Classic

 Recipe by Kreg

-5.0 from 2 votes
+4.5 from 120 votes

 Course: Holiday, Main Dishes, Mains, RecipesCuisine: AmericanDifficulty: Moderate